mqz05/Chaos-Theory-Graphics-Lorenz-System/README.md

 To use this project, follow these steps:

 1. Clone the repository: `git clone https://github.com/mqz05/Chaos-Theory-Graphics-Lorenz-System.git`
-2. Navigate to the project directory: `cd lorenz-system-plotter`
+2. Navigate to the project directory: `cd ChaosTheoryGraphics`
-3. Install required dependencies (if any): `stack build`
+5. Install required dependencies (if any): `stack build`

 ## Usage